 In the world of fine jewelry, diamonds have long held a coveted status as the ultimate symbol of luxury and elegance.
 However, the dark side of diamond mining, characterized by human rights abuses and environmental devastation, has led to a growing demand for more ethical alternatives.
 Lab grown diamonds, also known as synthetic diamonds, have emerged as a sustainable and socially responsible option that offers the same beauty and brilliance as their mined counterparts.
 But the question remains: Are lab grown diamonds truly more ethical?

 Beyond the environmental impact, the diamond industry has long been plagued by human rights issues.
-The term "blood diamonds" refers to diamonds mined in conflict zones and sold to finance armed conflicts against governments.
-These diamonds are associated with human suffering, including forced labor, child labor, and exploitation.
-While the diamond industry has made efforts to address these concerns through certification schemes, the problem persists in some regions.
-Lab grown diamonds, on the other hand, offer a transparent and traceable supply chain.
-By eliminating the risk of purchasing a conflict diamond, consumers can have confidence in the ethical integrity of lab grown diamonds.
+The term "blood diamonds" refers to diamonds mined in conflict zones and sold to finance armed conflicts against governments but also encompasses diamonds associated with human suffering, including forced labor, child labor, and exploitation.
+While the diamond industry has made efforts to address these concerns through certification schemes, the problem persists in many regions.
+Lab grown diamonds, on the other hand, offer a transparent and traceable supply chain for the growth portion but can be opaque with their cutting labor often sending out their crystals to but cut in factories in India.
+Some lab diamond companies offer transparency of their labor and it is easier to source this labor information over mined diamonds.

 To understand the ethical implications of lab grown diamonds, it is important to delve into the process by which they are created.
 Lab grown diamonds are produced using two primary methods: Chemical Vapor Deposition (CVD) and High-Pressure High-Temperature (HPHT).